 - Try video resumes: Video resumes are a daring choice that will surely make you stand out.
 However, a video resume is not supposed to replace a standard resume; instead, it should complement your written resume.
 Video resumes are a fantastic way to highlight your personality and show employers what a great person you are.

-The internet makes finding work a lot easier, and with the help of these tips, you’ll find a job in no time.
+The internet makes finding work a lot easier, and with the help of these tips, your resume will be seen and a new job will come your way in no time.